eaglefox82/squadronadmin/readme.md

 * Active Kids Vouchers - This will show all transactions against Active Kids Vouchers.
 The recording of a voucher and each time an amount is deducted against the voucher - If there is no data to  show, the box is hidden
 * Outstanding Subs - This shows the weeks where the member didn't pay Subs.
 The tick icon marks that week as paid.
 If nothing to show the box is  hidden.

+###### Edit Member
+This allows you to edit the members details which are kept within the system

+###### Add Voucher
+This allows you to add a Active Kids or Creative Kids Voucher.
+The default amount is $100, however this can be changed

+## Roll
+The system allows the user to create a roll for each squadron meeting night, this is a very important function of the system as it drives all values which are recorded.
+The roll view contains the following features:

+###### Create New Roll
+Allows the user to create a new roll, when creating a roll everyone  is marked as away.
+As the members are marked present using the buttons (covered below) they are moved to the bottom of the list.
+The roll is sorted in the following way:
+* Members marked as away
+    * Rank

+###### Present - Paid
+If a member is present and paid, clicking on the Green Box with the Tick will mark them as such.
+This follows though and records the value to display as subs collected on that night

+###### Present - Voucher
+If a member is present and using their voucher balance to pay, ticking on the light blue box with the ticket icon will mark the member as such.
+This system will also add an entry for the member in the Active kids table shown in the member view and reduce their balance by the sub amount.
+The system will also check to see if they have a balance to cover the subs, if not a warning message is shown.

+###### Present - Not Paid
+If a member is present but doesn't pay their subs, click on the Red Box with the cross will mark them as such.
+This will record them as not paying and add a record to the Outstanding Subs view for that member and increase the total outstanding amount

+###### Member View
+Clicking on the green box with the "i" icon will show the member page view.
+This is the same information as the member view.
+This is handy for adding a Active or Creative kids voucher without leaving the roll

+###### First Parade Roll
+This will show a list of all members who are present, this is sorted by Rank.
+The only option is to go back to the roll from this screen

 This site has been developped to assist with the Admin operation of the Squadron.